What is a West Marches Campaign?

 The Core Elements

-At a bare minimum, a West Marches campaign is likely defined by these core elements (as discussed in this RPG Stack Exchange discussion):
+A West Marches campaign is usually defined by a few key elements, as discussed in an RPG Stack Exchange thread:

 - Variable player groups